NoLtour/Uni-notes/Thermofluids/35 Boundary layer seperation/boundary layer momentum thickness.md

 ## Boundary layer momentum thickness ($\theta$)
 The momentum thickness, θ  is the distance by which a surface would have to be moved perpendicular from the reference plane in an inviscid fluid stream of velocity $U_{0}$ to give the same total momentum as exists between the surface and the reference plane in a real fluid.

-The definition is confusing, but essential it's the [[boundary layer displacement thickness|displacement thickness]] but instead of measuring the missing displacement it's measuring the missing momentum, hence the equations are the same just one is multiplied by velocity again.
+The definition is confusing, but essentially it's the [[boundary layer displacement thickness|displacement thickness]] but instead of measuring the missing displacement it's measuring the missing momentum, hence the equations are the same just one is multiplied by velocity again.

 > ### $$ \theta = \int^{\infty}_{0} \frac{U(y)}{U_{\infty}}\left( 1 - \frac{U(y)}{U_{\infty}} \right) dy= \int^{\infty}_{0} \frac{ U}{U_{\infty}}\left( 1 - \frac{U }{U_{\infty}} \right) dy $$
 > ### $$ \theta \approx \int^{\delta_{99}}_{0} \frac{ U}{U_{\infty}}\left( 1 - \frac{U }{U_{\infty}} \right) dy $$